Access your super early

-The way you apply for early access to your super will depend on the category of claim you are making.
+The way you apply for early release of your super will depend on the category of claim you are making.
 Calculating your insurance entitlements can be tricky, depending on which superannuation fund you are a member of and when you stopped work.
 Sometimes claimants find it difficult to get accurate information from their fund.
 Sometimes there is complex policy conditions hidden in the fine print.

-You may be eligible for early access if:
+You may be eligible to access your super early if:

 - you have been on Centrelink payments for at least six months and can't pay your living expenses

 - you are over the minimum retirement age (55-60), have been on Centrelink payments for nine months, and won't be going back to regular work

 - you are over the minimum retirement age (55-60) and still working

 - you need money to pay for palliative care, funeral expenses, modifications to your home or car as a result of a disability, or medical and transport expenses for you or a dependant

 - you need to make loan repayments to prevent the sale of your home if you are in financial distress

 - you have a terminal illness